leibylucw/dock-press/README.md

 # dock-press
-A project template to Dockerize a WordPress site
+A project to Dockerize a WordPress site

 NOTE: This README is currently incomplete.
 Details are filled out as work is merged into the main branch.
 Refer to the `docs` directory for any additional documentation.